JennySeongryungKim/Credit-Risk-Alternative-Data/README.md

 # Credit-Risk-Alternative-Data
-Evaluation of 11 ML/DL models on alternative vs. traditional credit data for loan default prediction, optimizing acceptance rate at 5% bad rate using windowized features and SMOTE, with TabNet and Wide&amp;Deep models assessing financial inclusion for no-credit borrowers.
+An analysis was conducted on eleven ML/DL models using both traditional and alternative credit data for the purpose of predicting loan defaults.
+The models used windowized features and SMOTE to optimize the acceptance rate at a 5% bad rate.
+TabNet and Wide&Deep were used to evaluate the feasibility of financial inclusion for borrowers without credit.